Skip to content

 Is chlorine in tap water dangerous?

-At the residual levels utilities maintain, it is regulated as an aesthetic concern.
-Filtering it improves taste and odor.
+At the residual levels utilities maintain, it is regulated as an aesthetic concern, not a health one.
+Filtering it mainly improves taste and odor - so this is more about enjoying your water than protecting yourself from it.